danbev/migrate/README.md

 In the background the name you entered will be sent to a JMS Queue named _GreetingQueue_.
 A Message Driven Bean is listening to this queue and will be triggered.
 Try this out and you'll see that another issue will be exposed:

+    09:56:55,000 ERROR [org.hornetq.ra.inflow.HornetQMessageHandler] (Thread-7 (group:HornetQ-client-global-threads-479435515)) Failed to deliver message: java.lang.NoClassDefFoundError: se/rl/util/SomeUtil
+        at se.rl.migrate.mdb.GreeterMDB.logConstruction(GreeterMDB.java:26)
+        at sun.reflect.NativeMethodAccessorImpl.invoke0(Native Method) [:1.6.0_26]
+        at sun.reflect.NativeMethodAccessorImpl.invoke(NativeMethodAccessorImpl.java:39) [:1.6.0_26]
+        at sun.reflect.DelegatingMethodAccessorImpl.invoke(DelegatingMethodAccessorImpl.java:25) [:1.6.0_26]
+        at java.lang.reflect.Method.invoke(Method.java:597) [:1.6.0_26]
+        at org.jboss.as.ee.component.ManagedReferenceLifecycleMethodInterceptor.processInvocation(ManagedReferenceLifecycleMethodInterceptor.java:69)
+        at org.jboss.invocation.InterceptorContext.proceed(InterceptorContext.java:287)
+        at org.jboss.invocation.WeavedInterceptor.processInvocation(WeavedInterceptor.java:53)
+        at org.jboss.invocation.InterceptorContext.proceed(InterceptorContext.java:287)
+        at org.jboss.as.weld.injection.WeldInjectionInterceptor.processInvocation(WeldInjectionInterceptor.java:73)
+From the stacktrace we can see that the error is being thrown from GreeterMDB's logConstruction method.
+This method is using a class named SomeUtil which is not packaged in the jar file.
+So, could we fix this issue the same way as we did for the previous one.
+Well, it turns out we can but for this to work we need to create a module for it.
+This was not required by the previous task because log4j is a pre-installed module that is shipped with JBoss AS7.
+Our use case here is that we have a utility jar that multiple applications can use, not only our migrate.ear.
+So lets install a custom module.

+First we need to build the _module_ project:

+    ./gradlew mod
+This command will produce a directory named _user-modules_ in the _target_ directory.
+Copy this directory to your servers home directory:

+    cp -r user-module /path/to/as7
+The last thing to do is to make AS7 aware of this custom modules directory.
+You may have noticed that there is directory named _modules_ in the servers home directory.
+This is where all the pre-installedmodules that are shipped with the server are stored.
+To avoid mixing our custom modules and make upgrading easier we will use a different directory.
+To accomplish this we need to update the standalone.sh or standalone.bat file:

+     -mp \"$JBOSS_HOME/modules\":\"$JBOSS_HOME/user-modules\" \
+Now we only need to add this dependency to our ejb project.
+Open _ejb/build.gradle_ and 'se.rl.util:1.0' as a dependency:

+    attributes 'Dependencies': 'org.apache.log4j,se.rl.util:1.0'

+### Step 3.
+Dependency on jar in deployment archive
+Re-build and deploy migrate.ear and re-run the application again.
+The following error will be displayed:

     Caused by: java.lang.NoClassDefFoundError: se/rl/migrate/Version
         at se.rl.migrate.ejb.GreeterBean.greet(GreeterBean.java:14)